SQUARE-WAVES/teejay/README.md

 TEEJAY
 ======

-it's like json but with tags.
+like JSON but with tags.

 # What is this for?